 Canvas is a cloud-hosted learning management system (LMS), powered by Instructure, that allows Northwestern instructors and students to deliver course materials, submit assignments and tests, view grades, create learning activities, and configure personal notification options to integrate with services such as Facebook, Twitter, and text messaging.

 Every Canvas course offering has its own section of student enrollments that is automatically created each quarter by the Office of the Registrar.
 Sections are assigned to a course site that can be used for individual, cross-listed, and multi-section courses.
+In some instances custom course sites within Canvas may be created for academic and University business purposes upon faculty or staff request and authorization from a departmental chair, director, or dean.

 In Canvas, the creation of new courses, modification of existing course information, and submission of assignments is dependent upon user roles and permissions in Canvas.